The Flask Mega-Tutorial Part XVI: Full-Text Search

 ELASTICSEARCH_URL=http://localhost:9200

 Elasticsearch presents the challenge that it isn't wrapped by a Flask extension.
 I cannot create the Elasticsearch instance in the global scope like I did in the examples above because to initialize it I need access to app.config, which only becomes available after the create_app() function is invoked.
-So I decided to add a elasticsearch attribute to the app instance in the application factory function:
+My solution is to add a elasticsearch attribute to the app instance in the application factory function:

 app/__init__.py: Elasticsearch instance.